-Choosing the best gaming motherboard (or best motherboard for another type of PC) is a key step in yourdesktop build, even though things like CPUs and graphics cards get more attention.
-Every part of your PC connects to your motherboard.
+Choosing the best motherboard for gaming (or best board for another type of PC task) is a key step in your system build, even though things like CPUs and graphics cards get more attention.
+Every part of your PC plugs in to to your motherboard.
 Its form factor (ATX, E-ATS, ITX, etc.) will dictate the size of the PC case you'll need to use.
-And a board's socket and chipset will limit what type of CPU you can install.
+And a board's socket and chipset will limit which processors you can install.

-If you’re not sure which chipset you’re after when choosing the best gaming motherboard, or you have more basic questions, you can visit our motherboard basics and motherboard buying guide features to help narrow down your shopping options.
+If you’re not sure which motherboard chipset you’re after when choosing the best gaming motherboard, or you have other questions that aren't addressed here, you can visit our motherboard basics page and our motherboard buying guide features to help narrow down your shopping options.

-The picks below will start with recent Intel motherboards (with AMD motherboards further down), including the best gaming motherboards designed for Intel's latest 12th Gen "Alder Lake" and upcoming Raptor Lake CPUs, as well as older 11th Gen "Rocket Lake" and older "Comet Lake" processors.
-Below you'll find our recommendations for the best motherboards for Z690, B660, H610 and Z590 here (with Z790 on the way soon), as well as Intel's high-end desktop (HEDT) LGA-2066 socket and X299 chipset supporting the X-Series and Extreme line of processors.
+The picks below start with recent Intel motherboards (with AMD motherboards further down), including the best gaming motherboards designed for Intel's latest 12th Gen "Alder Lake" and upcoming Raptor Lake CPUs, as well as older 11th Gen "Rocket Lake" and older "Comet Lake" processors.
+You'll find our recommendations for the best motherboards for Z690, B660, H610 and Z590 here (with Z790 on the way soon), as well as Intel's aging high-end desktop (HEDT) LGA-2066 socket and X299 chipset, supporting the X-Series and Extreme line of processors.

 Quick Motherboard Shopping Tips